jarvy/jarvy/README.md

 #### Contribution

-There are several ways to improve Jarvy.
+Hey, did you know that you can make a huge difference here?
+We can **together** improve Jarvy.
+Besides, it's more fun together!
 If you have **any** suggestions, please let me know.
 Or better, fork the repository, play with Jarvy and contribute by just sending a pull request.

 I **accept** pull requests.

 #### Roadmap

 Jarvy is written in Python.
-There is also a [Django interface](https://github.com/semihyagcioglu/advocatus) in the making.
-The first prototype of Jarvy will be simple.
-Parse the query, gather information, evaluate findings and respond, that's all.
+There is also a [Django interface](https://github.com/jarvy/face) in the making.
+I want Jarvy to be dead simple.
+I want Jarvy to be beautiful.
+Because you know, [simple is better than complex and beautiful is better than ugly](https://www.python.org/dev/peps/pep-0020/).

 #### Ideas

-- Need to write some unit tests, should use nose?
+- Need to write some unit tests, should use nosetests?
 - Add Wolfram alpha as endpoint
+- Jarvy should be able learn.
 - Add wikipedia as knowledge base.
 Maybe simple english?
 - Use cosine similarity. gensim might be a good idea.
 - How about shallow parsing?